ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 * **Add** the version.
 * Back to the **Overview** page for the configuration, select the existing subscription and change its **Version** to **V2**.
 * In the OpenShift console, watch for updates to the existing Config Map.

+In this example we deployed a simple ConfigMap but you could be deploying a full solution stack using {{site.data.keyword.satelliteshort}} Config.

 ## Remove resources
 {: #satellite-tour-removeresources}